-Please listen to the songs in the Resource Zone.
-These are suggestions only and you may prefer another piece of HIP HOP music.
+After listening to the following songs in the Resource Zone.
+They are suggestions only and you may prefer another piece of HIP HOP music.

 - · I am going to play you some music, it is called rap or Hip Hop.
 I am sure you have heard it before, it is a genre or type of music that was created by African Americans and Latino Americans living in New York. - · When you listen to the rap, think about how it makes you feel.
 What words do you hear or stand out to you?